 That’s a good question.
 As you might already know, Turkey needs salt.
-The flesh is dense and additional salt is needed.
-Your taste bud must play a huge part while mixing the ingredients.
+The flesh is dense and additional salt is required.
+Your taste bud must play a considerable part while mixing the ingredients.
 So get ready to taste, double taste, and triple taste your mixture.

 The amount of salt to add will depend on how much salt you want in your turkey.
 My siblings and I do not eat a lot of salt because hypertension runs in our family.
 So we take lots of precautions not to add too much salt to our food.

 Okay, great, so how do I season a turkey with a wet seasoning?